 Day to Day Itinerary:

-Day 1: Edinburgh, United Kingdom: Depart Late PM
+Day 1: Newcastle, United Kingdom: Depart Late PM

-Following a flight from Shannon to Edinburgh, you will be transferred to the port to board the Fred.
+Following a flight from Dublin to Newcastle, you will be transferred to the port to board the Fred.
 Olsen Balmoral where you will begin your journey.

 Day 2: At Sea:

 A day spent cruising the wonderful fjords of Sweden.

 The Gullsmarsfjord – or Gullmarn as its known locally – is western Sweden’s largest and most distinctive fjord, thanks to its deep blue, fauna-filled waters.